sh123/lora_tracker/README.md

 # ESP32 LoRa modem prototype

-This is small ESP32 devkit LoRa prototyping board for RA-01 and E22-400S30 modules.
+This is small universal ESP32 devkit LoRa prototyping board for RA-01 or E22-400S30 modules on the same board.

 ![Board](images/board.png)